Sainagar Shirdi–Kalka Express

-The 22455 / 22456 Sainagar Shirdi–Kalka Superfast Express is a Express train belonging to Indian Railways Northern Railway zone that run between Sainagar Shirdi and Kalka in India.
+The 22455 / 22456 Sainagar Shirdi–Kalka Superfast Express is an express train belonging to Indian Railways Northern Railway zone that run between Sainagar Shirdi and Kalka in India.

 Service

 It operates as train number 22455 from Sainagar Shirdi to Kalka and as train number 22456 in the reverse direction, serving the states of Maharashtra, Madhya Pradesh, Uttar Pradesh, Delhi, Haryana & Chandigarh.
 The train covers the distance of 1637 km in 27 hours 12 mins approximately at a speed of 61 km/h.